StuartCHAN/neural-qa/README.md

 python generator.py  --transformer=True  --templates data/QALD-7.csv  --output data/QALD7
 ```

-after which this script will convert the data into training set and validation set with building the vocabulary:
+after which this script will convert the data into a training set and validation set with building the vocabulary:

 ```bash
 python data_preprocess.py --data_dir=./data/QALD7